PacCol/GraphLib/README.md

 ### A graphic library

 ## Get started
 Graphlib is very easy to learn.
-This library can open, read, modify and save jpeg images.
+This library can open, read, edit and save jpeg images.

 ## Installation (On linux)
 ### Build and install the library